 - What Happened to the Mouse?: He is never seen again in the series after Kain goes back in time to kill William the Just.

 An accomplished toymaker and minor magician.
 During the backstory, he took part in a contest to produce a doll worthy of the Princess of Willendorf's birthday and won; as a reward, he requested a lock of the princess's hair- which he received.
 Shortly afterwards, the princess fell into a coma, and Elzevir ended up becoming one of Kain's targets in his mission to rally Willendorf against the Nemesis.

-You Do NOT Want to Know: It's probably for the best that we never find out just what he wanted with the princess' soul.
+- You Do NOT Want To Know: It's probably for the best that we never find out just what he wanted with the princess' soul.
 Even Kain seems pretty creeped out by it.

 Introduced in Soul Reaver

 "Do you not recognize me, brother?
 Am I so changed?"